RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/3_managing_networks.md

 {{< figure src="../images/lab2-neutron-create-router-1.png" title="Lab 2 Figure 6: Create Neutron Router" >}}

 {{% alert success %}}
-You should see a green succes box in the upper right corner of the screen that says **Success: Router router-public was successfully created.** Your network topology should now show 2 networks, public and private-a and 1 router connected to the public network.
+You should see a green success box in the upper right corner of the screen that says **Success: Router router-public was successfully created.** Your network topology should now show 2 networks, public and private-a and 1 router connected to the public network.

 If this is not the case, let the instructor know now
 {{% /alert %}}